Posted on: Nov 8, 2017, | By Steve, WayKen Project Manager

 What is SLS?

 SLS is Selective Laser Sintering.
-SLS involves the use of a high power laser (for example, a carbon dioxide laser) to fuse small particles of plastic, metal, ceramic, or glass powders into a mass that has a desired three-dimensional shape.
+SLS involves the use of a high-power laser (for example, a carbon dioxide laser) to fuse small particles of plastic, metal, ceramic, or glass powders into a mass that has a desired three-dimensional shape.
 The laser selectively fuses powdered material by scanning cross-sections generated from a 3D digital description of the part (for example from a CAD file or scan data) on the surface of a powder bed.
 After each cross-section is scanned, the powder bed is lowered by one layer thickness, a new layer of material is applied on top, and the process is repeated until the part is completed.

 The method has the advantages of the simple manufacturing process, a wide selection of materials, low cost and fast forming speed.

 Comparing to CNC machining, SLS and SLA have some drawbacks.
-The strength and accuracy of the parts by SLA & SLS is not as good as CNC.
+The strength and accuracy of the parts by SLA & SLS are not as good as CNC.
 Rapid Prototyping technology is a good choice for low-cost and high-efficiency prototypes, while demand for higher intensity and accuracy you should try CNC machining.
 It depends on the circumstances, finding out your best solution thus to create the best prototype.

 WayKen Rapid Manufacturing offers several rapid prototyping technologies, including SLA and SLS, 3D printing, vacuum casting, rapid injection molding, and CNC machining of both metal and plastic.
 Our facilities comprise 20,000 square feet in total.
 More than 60 employees work for the company, each with a wealth of experience in rapid prototyping.
 WayKen emphasizes its ability to help customers at every stage of product development.